turingschool/backend-curriculum-site/module2/lessons/cookies_sessions_in_rails.md

 1. From a user's perspective, what are the differences between a cookie and a Rails session?
 2. What are some pros and cons to client-side session storage?
-3. What datatype to sessions and cookies mimic?
+3. What data type do sessions and cookies mimic?